James Lord Pierpont: "Jingle Bells"

 And crack, you'll take the lead.

 Later arrangements of the song made minor alterations to the lyrics and introduced a new, simpler melody for the chorus.
 In this modified form, "Jingle Bells" became one of the most popular and most recognizable songs ever written.

-In 1859, the Unitarian Church in Savannah closed because of its abolitionist position, which was unpopular in the South.
-By 1860, the Rev. John Pierpont, Jr. returned to the North.
-James, however, stayed in Savannah with his second wife Eliza Jane.

 Civil War

-At the beginning of the Civil War, in the summer of 1861, Pierpont enlisted as a private in the Lamar Rangers, a militia cavalry regiment from Lamar County.
+At the beginning of the Civil War, in the summer of 1861, Pierpont enlisted as a private in the Lamar Rangers, a militia cavalry regiment from Lamar County, Georgia.
 In September 1861 the Lamar Rangers became a Company of the 1st Georgia Cavalry Battalion and on September 1, Pierpont joined the regiment as a private.

 The 1st Georgia Battalion served on the Georgia coast from 1861 to 1863, guarding against Union attacks but not seeing much action.
-On January 20, 1863, the 1st Georgia Cavalry Battalion was merged to become the 5th Georgia Cavalry Regiment, and Pierpont mustered into Company H. He served with the 5th Cavalry until April 1865, and fought at many battles in the Atlanta campaign and the Campaign of the Carolinas.
+On January 20, 1863, the 1st Georgia Cavalry Battalion was merged to become the 5th Georgia Cavalry Regiment, and Pierpont mustered into Company H. He served with the 5th Cavalry until April 1865, and fought at many battles in the Atlanta campaign and the Carolinas campaign.
 Records indicate that he served some time as a company clerk.

 He also wrote music for the Confederacy, including "Our Battle Flag", "Strike for the South" and "We Conquer or Die".
 His father saw military service in 1861 as a chaplain with the 22nd Massachusetts Infantry of the Union Army stationed in Washington, D.C., and later worked for the U.S. Treasury Department.
 Pierpont and his father were thus on opposite sides during the Civil War.